BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 **Friday September 6th**

-Up very early and off to St Andrew’s. rough go with the navigation though Greg managed to keep us on the road and get us where we wanted to go.
+Up very early and off to St Andrew’s, rough go with the navigation.
+Though Greg managed to keep us on the road and get us where we wanted to go.

 Stopped off in Burntisland, located the original school, The Burgh, that Giles’ great,great grandfather David Low was headmaster of.
 Took lots of pictures, it has now been converted to flats.
 No time to visit the gravesite unfortunately.